juzheng87/Irisas/testData/README.md

 # Introduction

 We provide example data to help go throw the pipeline.
 You need to modify some commands or scripts to run your own data.
+Irisas take sdi file format files as input. sdi file is simple than vcf files.
+The sequencing quality are sored in bw format.
+If you are using vcf file, you should transform vcf files into sdi format and bw format.

 ## Preparation
 Download and uncompress the test data: